What is Slack and how does it work?

 Your people

-At the heart of Slack, teammates work together in channels – which can be based on projects, topics or teams – that are easy to create, easy to add people to and easy to leave.
-Channels live inside workspaces that can be organised by different teams (sales, engineering, marketing and so on) to focus on getting work done.
+At the heart of Slack, teammates work together in channels—which can be based on projects, topics or teams—that are easy to create, easy to add people to and easy to leave.
+Channels live inside workspaces that can be organized by different teams (sales, engineering, marketing and so on) to focus on getting work done.
 Messages and files are saved and searchable, so anyone entering or re-entering a channel can easily catch up on past conversations and decisions.
 You can also send private messages to individuals or groups.

 Slack Connect replaces the typical back-and-forth of email by allowing users to work directly with external partners and customers in Slack channels, helping to deepen relationships and get projects done faster.
 Just like regular channels, these can be set as public or private.